 Chromebook is definitely an affordable machine that runs on ChromeOS.
-It is light-weight and a thinner option than any other laptops.
+It is lightweight and a thinner option than any other laptop.
 While Chromebooks are usually low-powered, they can still perform out of the box.
 Chrome OS operates on the Linux kernel, and it isn’t Linux, actually.
 You cannot expect Chromebook to perform the best when the terminal isn’t visible or hidden.
 For instance, even the most simple Linux commands will fail to work.
 Thus a lot of Chromebook users look for ways to install Linux.
 If you want to use Linux on Chromebook, then check out the section below for the guidelines.

 Procedure to Install Linux on Chromebook

 While there are different ways to install Linux OS on Chromebook, this section will guide you with Crouton.